tuotuoxp/cpp-torch/install.md

 cmake -G "Xcode" -DCMAKE_PREFIX_PATH=../../../install .
 ```

-Copy TH.dll and THNN.dll from `cpp-torch/install/bin/` to project's binary folder `cpp-torch/example/basic/Debug/` and `cpp-torch/example/basic/Release/`.

-Open solution with XCode, run cpptorch_demo project.
+Open solution with XCode, build and run cpptorch_demo project.
 It should yield the following output:
 ```
 nn.Linear